jhu-seclab-cobra/commons-graph/docs/entity.design.md

 - Node properties are stored in the storage system, not in the node object itself.

 **Edge Validation**:
-- Edge IDs are composed of source node ID, destination node ID, and edge type.
+- Edge IDs are composed of source node ID, destination node ID, and name.

 **Property Validation**:
 - Property names starting with "meta_" are invalid and throw `InvalidPropNameException`.